What made the business news in Asia and Europe this morning? Here's our daily business round-up:

 The leaders said they would give further details by the end of October.

-Following the talks, UK Prime Minister David Cameron called for Europe's leaders to take "decisive steps" to solve the financial crisis in the eurozone.
+Following the talks, UK Prime Minister David Cameron called for Europe's leaders to take to solve the financial crisis in the eurozone.

 Meanwhile, the UK government has been urged to halt public sector job cuts.